 Term Exp 12/20

 Dara Cockrum is a Sr. Speciality Representative for Orexo.
-She is a graduate of Central Michigan University and has been in the healthcare field for seventeen years, three of which have been in the area of addiction, working extensively with addiction medicine specialists, pharmacists, addiction counselors, and detoxification centers.
+She is a graduate of Central Michigan University and has been in the healthcare field for 20 years, 6 of which have been in the area of addiction, working extensively with addiction medicine specialists, pharmacists, addiction counselors, and detoxification centers.
 She has been active in several community programs and organizations throughout metropolitan Detroit to help better our communities.
 Dara's passion runs deep for this disease state.
 Because of her involvement with Orexo and passion for helping others, she wanted to give back and join FAN to help her community.
 Her main goal is to provide collaboration between legal, medical, law enforcement, and treatment and prevention groups.
 She hopes to help patients and families get their dignity back and not feel so isolated being caught up in the midst of this disease.

 Judge Laura Redmond Mack

 Term Exp 12/22